SriramSrinivas/CIST1300-Introduction-to-Web/ExamStudyGuide/Exam1StudyGuide/README.md

 ## Exam Format
- There will be 2 section:
+ There will be 2 sections:
  * **Section 1** will have 30 questions, each question is worth 2 point.
 There will be 15  questions from HTML, and remaining 15 from CSS.
  * **Section 2** will have 1 question, worth 30 points,You will be asked to develop webpage.
 I expect you to use HTML, and CSS.